Veneer Teeth: What Happens To Your Teeth Under Veneers?

 Well, here's the scoop!

 Veneers are designed to address common cosmetic issues such as discoloured, broken, gapped and misaligned teeth, which if unaddressed might cause dental issues in future.
-In order to effectively place veneers on your teeth, some of the tooth’s surface has to be partially removed as part of the tooth preparation process.
+In order to effectively place them on your teeth, some of the tooth’s surface has to be partially removed as part of the tooth preparation process.
 Typically, about 0.5mm of the outermost layer (enamel) is shaved off.

 At Dental Designs, we always prefer to take the most conservative option to achieve your aesthetic goals.
 Therefore, if your concerns are mostly about the colour of your teeth, teeth whitening alone might be sufficient to meet your goals.
 If you would like to improve the symmetry of your smile or change the shape of your teeth, dental veneers may be what you are looking for.